-Under Crop Production module different area specific intervention were taken by viz; demonstration of drought, salt and flood tolerant/ resistant varieties, advancement of planting dates of rabi crops to avoid terminal heat stress, water saving paddy cultivation methods like SRI, aerobic, direct seedling, community nurseries for delayed monsoon, location specific intercropping systems with high sustainable yield index, introduction of new crops/ crop diversification, custom hiring centres for timely planting, low temperature tolerance, promotion of pulses utilizing post-monsoon rainfall, integrated crop/pest/disease management, growing vegetables as contingency crop, integrated crop management, integrated disease management, contingency crop, were covered which benefitted 1524 farmers.
-Drought tolerant paddy varieties like Sahbhagi, Anjali, Naveen and Abhishek were demonstrated in 751 ha areas of 537 number of farmers' field.
-For pulse and oilseeds, ICPL-858063, Mal-13 and PRG 153 varieties of pigeon pea were demonstrated, having 88.5% yield increase and gave the maximum economic return (B: C: 3.36).
-Salt tolerant varieties of paddy like CARI Dhan-5, Usar Dhan-5, Jarava, Geetanjali, SR-26B and Amalmona were demonstrated in 22.6 ha area in 40 farmers' fields.
-Javarva, Geetanjali and Amalmona varieties proved maximum salt tolerant potential by giving highest yield of 40.5 q/ha and more economic return (BC ratio of 2.23).
-Flood tolerent varieties of paddy like Swarna Sub 1, Sabita and Dudheswar were demonstrated in 6.7 ha area in 31 farmers' field by giving yield of 33.5 q/ha with an economic return 2.38.
-To avoid terminal heat stress in crops like rice, wheat, lentil, mustard, potato etc. were sown in 12 days advance during rabi season.
-These demonstrations were carried out in adopted villages involving 102 number of farmers' fields with an area of 18.7 ha land.
-An area of 11.3 ha was covered for staggered community nurseries of paddy, brinjal, cauliflower, tomato which benefitted 55 numbers farmers.
+Under Crop Production module different area specific intervention were taken by viz. demonstration of drought, salt and flood tolerant/resistant varieties, advancement of planting dates of rabi crops to avoid terminal heat stress, water saving paddy cultivation methods like SRI, aerobic, direct seedling, community nurseries for delayed monsoon, location specific intercropping systems with high sustainable yield index, introduction of new crops/ crop diversification, custom hiring centres for timely planting, low temperature tolerance, promotion of pulses utilizing post-monsoon rainfall, integrated crop/pest/disease management, growing vegetables as contingency crop, integrated crop management, integrated disease management, contingency crop, were covered which benefitted 2904 farmers.
+Drought tolerant paddy varieties like Sahbhagi, Anjali, Naveen and Abhishek were demonstrated in 76.2 ha areas of 627 number of farmers' field.
+Salt tolerant varieties of paddy like CARI Dhan-5, Usar Dhan-5, Jarava, Geetanjali, SR-26B and Amalmona were demonstrated in 12.3 ha area in 130 farmers' fields.
+Javarva, Geetanjali and Amalmona varieties proved maximum salt tolerant potential by giving highest yield of 44.8 q/ha and more economic return (BC ratio of 2.23).
+Flood tolerant varieties of paddy like Swarna Sub 1, Sabita and Dudheswar were demonstrated in 23 ha area in 114 farmers' field by giving yield of 45.0 q/ha with an economic return 2.33.
+To avoid terminal heat stress in crops like rice, wheat, lentil, mustard, potato, etc. were sown in 12 days advance during rabi season.
+These demonstrations were carried out in adopted villages involving 180 number of farmers' fields with an area of 33.7 ha land.
+An area of 38.6 ha was covered for staggered community nurseries of paddy, brinjal, cauliflower, tomato which benefitted 187 numbers farmers.
 Introducing different crops like ol (var.
-HYV Gajendra); Cauliflower (var.
-MSN-16) Paddy (var.
-Pusa Bold and Pusa 362); Tomato (var.
+HYV Gajendra); cauliflower (var.
+MSN-16); paddy (var.
+Pusa Bold and Pusa 362); tomato (var.
 Param F1) etc. in Kendrapara and Jharsaguda as less water requiring crop as contingent crop planning during deficit rainfall in kharif.
-An area of 41.3 ha was covered for crop diversification of paddy, brinjal, cauliflower, lentil, cabbage which benefitted 251 numbers of farmers.
+An area of 140.5 ha was covered for crop diversification of paddy, brinjal, cauliflower, lentil and cabbage which benefitted 855 numbers of farmers.
 In Jharsuguda, Sonepur and Ganjam ridge and furrow practice is followed in large scale.
-Cabbage, cauliflower, brinjal, tomato, chili, cowpea and bottle gourd in total areas around 50 ha with an average annual income is Rs.
-40000/- per ha of land.
-From cauliflower and cabbage cultivation, they got a profit of Rs.
-22000/- from 22 ha of area.
-Crop diversification by hybrid maize was carried out.
-Near about 120 farmers had adopted in those districts.
-Various intercropping systems were demonstrated in regions which are prone to drought.
-Intercropping systems were considered as one of the important adaptation mechanism for variable rainfall situations.
+Crop diversification by hybrid maize is carried out.
+Near about 120 farmers have adopted in those districts.
+Various intercropping systems were demonstrated in regions which prone to drought.
+Intercropping systems are considered as one of the important adaptation mechanism for variable rainfall situations.
 Intervention on location specific intercropping was demonstrated in almost all adopted villages.
-Total 1524 numbers of farmers were benefitted covering 213.8 ha of land.
+Total 2904 numbers of farmers were benefitted covering 452.8 ha of land.